Skip to main content

 + find /tmp/transfer -type f -exec sed -i -e 's/<tbr-name>/my-amazing-jenkins/g' '{}' ';'

-Then you can watch for the creation of your Jenkins instance by targeting the Worker Cluster:
+Then you can watch for the creation of your Jenkins by targeting the worker cluster:

 kubectl --context $WORKER get pods --all-namespaces --watch